darinz/DL/04_Training_Techniques/01_regularization_methods.md

     return results
 ```

+> **Practical Tip:**
+> Tune weight decay as a hyperparameter.
+Too much can cause underfitting; too little can lead to overfitting.

 ---

 ## Early Stopping

 Early stopping is a regularization technique that halts training when the model's performance on a validation set stops improving, preventing overfitting.

+> **Explanation:**
+> Early stopping helps you avoid overfitting by monitoring validation performance and stopping training when the model starts to memorize the training data instead of learning general patterns.

 ### Intuition